avatarsdk/metaperson-oculus-unity-sample/README.md

 }
 ```

-Then it retrieves an array of `OVRLipSyncContextMorphTarget` components.
-If there are no `OVRLipSyncContextMorphTarget` components found, it adds two new instances of `OVRLipSyncContextMorphTarget` to the object.
-It then sets properties like `blendshapeScale`, and assigns values to the `visemeToBlendTargets` arrays based on the `headBlendshapes` and `teethBlendshapes` arrays defined earlier in the code.
+Then, it retrieves an array of `OVRLipSyncContextMorphTarget` components.
+If no `OVRLipSyncContextMorphTarget` components are found, two new instances of `OVRLipSyncContextMorphTarget` will be added to the object.
+It then sets properties like `blendshapeScale` and assigns values to the `visemeToBlendTargets` arrays based on the `headBlendshapes` and `teethBlendshapes` arrays defined earlier in the code.
 These arrays contain indices of blendshapes for Head and Teeth skeletal meshes.
-They are the same we used for editor-time configuration.
+They are the same ones we used for editor-time configuration.

 ```cs
  if (contextMorphTargets.Count() == 0)